-After asking dental offices to stop non-urgent visits and surgeries because of the COVID-19 pandemic, the American Dental Association (ADA) and the CDC now recommend that dental teams weigh the risk in their area with the need to provide care for patients.
-Here’s what you should know about dental care as some cities and states reopen.
+The American Dental Association (ADA) and the CDC continue to regularly update their guidance regarding dental office visits and surgeries based on local and state transmission of COVID-19 and its variants.
+It is recommended that dental teams weigh the risk in their area with the need to provide care for patients.
+Here’s what you should know about dental care .

 Is the Dentist’s Office Safe?